AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

     performant evaluation.
 In fact, at evaluation time, the run-time type information included in boxed intermediate result values can mostly be completely ignored in that respect that a callback function does not need to perform checks on its input values in respect to their type:
-    Their implementation just unbox values without doing type checking.<br>
+    Their implementation just unboxes values without doing type checking.<br>
     In this matter, it might be hinted to the fact that library \alib_boxing_nl is designed to not throw run-time exceptions.
-It rather raises assertions in debug-compilation, e.g., if inconsistent types are tried to be unboxed.
-In release-builds, a software simply has undefined behavior (crashes).
+It rather \ref alib_mod_assert "raises an error" in debug-compilation, e.g., if inconsistent types are tried to be unboxed.
+In release-builds, software simply has undefined behavior (crashes).
   - Overloaded versions of one operator (or function) can be implemented in very separated software units, not "knowing" each other and not interfering with each other.
   <br><br><p>